hyperledger/aries-endorser-service/README.md

 ## Endorser Configuration

-There are 3 "global" configuration options that can be set using environment variables, or can be set using the Endorser Admin API, the environment variables are:
+Three "global" configuration options can be set using environment variables or can be set using the Endorser Admin API, the environment variables are:

 - `ENDORSER_AUTO_ACCEPT_CONNECTIONS`: set to `true` for the Endorser service to auto-accept connections (otherwise they must be manually accepted)
 - `ENDORSER_AUTO_ACCEPT_AUTHORS`: set to `true` for the Endorser service to auto-configure new connections to be "authors", otherwise author meta-data must be manually set